tilek/about-me/my_startup_ideas.md

 # Tier 2 - Top challenges.

-## Goal: Everyone has access to diverse entertaining options for world-class education.
+## Goal: Everyone has access to diverse entertaining options for world-class education and teachers.
   - Global competition among educators and educational content providers
   - VC-like funding model for students